Balayage 3-Ways: The True French Technique Still Uses Cotton and Au Natural Color Placements for Sun

 As French style usually does, balayage did not hit America until the 90’s.

-Bleach/color placements are au natural.
-This gives my clients results similar to spending the whole summer on the beach.
-It’s more free-flowing and organic.
-Which obviously is my thing.
+The bleach/color placements make it look more natural.
+Its freer-flowing, giving results similar to spending the whole summer at the beach.
+Making the look more organic, which is obviously my thing.

-Really, you can go months without having to retouch highlights.
-For me, the best part is that regrowth tends to not have a line of demarcation – that obvious place where you can see the line of roots growing in.
+Really, because you can go months without having to retouch, because of the placement of the color it tends to not have that obvious place where you can see the line of roots growing.

 I love that I can place the bleach with the way the hair moves – much more randomly.
-This results in the most natural, sun kissed look.
+Resulting in a far more natural and sun kissed look.

 Now, it’s very popular but not all can achieve the original French way.
 Initially, I learned when I first started working at Jacques Dessange Salon.
 I was an assistant starting out fresh from beauty school.
 A French colorist, Agnes, also taught me many things.
 She passed away from cancer many years ago.
 Then I just honed my skills over the years.